WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives: Ethics Statement

 \section{Ethics Statement}

-The \ourmethod{} is built from a collection of digitized historical newspapers provided through collaboration with an official organization, which remains anonymous at this stage.
-This organization retains the copyright of the archival articles, but has granted permission to publish the curated benchmark in support of the climate research community
+The \ourmethod{} is built from a collection of digitized historical newspapers provided through collaboration with the McGill University Library, the Bibliothèque nationale du Québec, and the Montreal Gazette.
+This organization retains the copyright of the archival news articles, but has granted permission to publish the curated benchmark in support of the climate research community.
+We additionally acknowledge that using GPT-based post-OCR correction may introduce model-driven biases, which we treat as an important consideration for the integrity of the task.

 Although the majority of extreme weather events in our dataset are recorded in North America, the accounts capture how societies experienced and responded to climate hazards.
 These records provide broadly relevant insights into resilience strategies and adaptation planning that extend beyond their original geographical context.
 In addition, contributions from crowd-sourcing may be influenced by geodemographic factors, which introduces variation but also enriches the dataset \citep{hendrycks2020aligning}.
 As such, the benchmark reflects diverse societal perspectives on climate impacts and responses, making it a valuable resource for studying adaptation strategies across societal contexts.